• Skip to main content

 What is the secret to this recipe?

 The secret to the bhindi recipe is making sure it doesn't turn slimy.
-Remember the less liquid you add in okra, the less sticky it is.
+Remember the less liquid you add to okra, the less sticky it is.
 There are various methods to make okra less sticky or slimy.
 Here are two popular ones.

 Frying okra: This method is widely used in which you shallow fry okra in oil until half-done.
 Obviously, this method makes okra very oily and unhealthy.

-Dry roasting Okra: The simple and healthy method is to cook bhindi in an empty skillet or pan without oil. until half-cooked.
+Dry roasting Okra: The simple and healthy method is to cook bhindi in an empty skillet or pan without oil until half-cooked.
 Then add it to the dry gravy in the end.
 This is the method that I used in this bhindi recipe.

 Ingredients